 Best Overall: AeroPress Go

 Most coffee drinkers out there have probably heard of the AeroPress.
 It is a unique little coffee maker that stands in its own category and produces barista-quality, espresso-like coffee with its straightforward brew-and-plunge process.
 Our testers assure that the learning curve isn't steep, and you can adjust the brew process depending on the style of drink you'd like—add more water if you like your cup black or less for something akin to espresso that you can add milk to after brewing for a campfire latte.
-Aeropress coffee tastes as great as your at-home pour over and the company's newer Go model is even more compact than the original and packs down into a container that doubles as a mug, making it great for backpacking,.
+Technically, you can brew for multiple people, but we've found that single-serve is the easiest method.
+The Aeropress makes great tasting coffee that's as good as your at-home pour over and the company's newer Go model is even more compact, easy to use, and campsite-worthy original and packs down into a container that doubles as a mug, making it great for backpacking.

 Best Design: Snow Peak Titanium French Press